 Gap years.
-They show willing, initiative, maturity and organisation… In your dreams, anyway.
+They show willing, initiative, maturity and organization ...
+In your dreams, anyway.

-Here are some ways to ensure your gap year is a fruitful addition to your CV.
+Here are some ways to ensure your gap is a fruitful addition to your resume.

-Those who have taken an interesting gap year will have had the opportunity to progress, ‘beyond merely achieving things’.
-At interview, they may well come across as stronger personalities – they will have ‘grown up’.
+Those who have tasks from an interesting gap year will have the opportunity to progress, 'beyond merely achieving things'.
+At interview, they may well come across as stronger personalities - they will have grown up.

 Get out of your comfort zone:

 Every year, some 50,000 young people do work placements abroad.
-In fact, there are plenty of companies which can organise these for you.
+In fact, there are plenty of companies that can organize these for you.
 One of these, Lattitude Global Volunteering has been in existence for more than four decades.
-It says the one thing young people should do on a year out is ‘push themselves out of their comfort zones’.
+It says the one thing young people should do on a year out is 'push themselves out of their comfort zones'.

 Learn a language

-You may shirk at the ‘opportunity’ of working for nothing, but think about it.
+You may shirk on the 'opportunity' or working for nothing, but think about it.
 If you are considering a career in something particularly competitive, then work experience is usually a prerequisite.

-If you can get an internship or regular stints while abroad, you may be helping pave your way towards that dream career.
-For those heading for especially competitive sectors such as journalism, business or law, it can make the difference between saying you’re keen and displaying that you’re dedicated.
-There’s also the potential to make contacts for the future.
+If you can get an internship or regular stint while abroad, you can help pave your way towards that dream career.
+For those heading for especially competitive sectors such as journalism, business or law, it can make the difference between saying you can and displaying that you are dedicated.
+There is also the potential to make contacts for the future.

 If you're at university, it's worth researching Erasmus - an internship scheme open to students who have completed a year at university.

 Get TEFL qualified and work your way around the world.
-To teach abroad for a year without a degree is near-impossible in countries like Japan and South Korea, though in Europe you’re likely to be able to get a (low) paid position as a teaching assistant.
-You can take a £120-hour accredited TEFL course abroad too.
-You’llprobably get something like £150 a month and board and food for our troubles, though it buys you a wealth of experience.
+To teach abroad for a year without a degree is near-impossible in countries like Japan and South Korea, although in Europe you are likely to be able to get a (low) paid position as a teaching assistant.
+You can take a £ 120-hour accredited TEFL course abroad too.
+You'll probably get something like £ 150 a month and board and food for our troubles, though it buys you a wealth of experience.

 Check that it's legit

-UCAS advises researching what’s out there.
-Look into voluntary agencies and charities, ask others who have completed a gap year and look at whether any relevant organisations are reputable.
-Have they been running for a while, are they registered members of organisations like ABTA or the Year Out Group?
+UCAS advises researching what's out there.
+Look into voluntary agencies and charities, ask others who have completed a gap year and look at whether any relevant organizations are reputable.
+Have they been running for a while, are they registered members or organizations like ABTA or the Year Out Group ?